 - Santa riding a dolphin is a great additions to your tree.

-- Coastal Tidings Christmas tree skirt is a block print design with blue seashells on a cream skirt.
+- Shells with Holly Christmas tree skirt is a block print design with blue seashells on a cream skirt.

 Don't forget to add a few decorative accents to your bathroom -- especially ones your guests will use.